kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(e\) Compromise any civil penalties being imposed in enforcement cases.

-\(f\) Issue orders initiating and terminating informal nonpublic investigations under part 305 of this chapter (Procedural Regulations).
+\(f\) Issue orders initiating and terminating informal nonpublic investigations under [[Volume 4/B Procedural regulations/0305 Rules of practice in informal nonpublic investigations.md|part 305 of this chapter]] (Procedural Regulations).

 \(g\) Issue orders requiring air carriers to prepare and submit within a specified reasonable period, special reports, copies of agreements, records, accounts, papers, documents, and specific answers to questions upon which information is deemed necessary.
 Special reports shall be under oath whenever the General Counsel so requires.